miriukaLab/celldeath/README.md

 ### Installing

 For installation, just pip it.
-We suggest to create a virtual environment, and then install in a specific folder.
+We suggest to create a virtual environment, and then install it in a specific folder called celldeath.

 ```bash
 pip install celldeath -t celldeath